ojbrand/S24--Marks-Minions/README.md

 1. Build the images with `docker compose build`
 1. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.

-## Other Important Information
-doesnotwork.sql is a database we created that was too large load into appsmith in our computers. we tested the app on a smaller dataset called pt2.sql, but chose to include doesnotwork.sql to show the effort we put in to creating the database.